2021 World Series: Game 2

 Before the game, Atlanta added Tucker Davidson to their roster in replacement of the injured Charlie Morton.
 Giavanni Walker, a petty officer first class in the United States Navy, sang the national anthem, and Hall of Famer Jeff Bagwell threw the ceremonial first pitch.

 Max Fried started for Atlanta while José Urquidy started for Houston.
-In the bottom of the first inning, José Altuve doubled, advanced to third on a flyout by Michael Brantley, and scored on a sacrifice fly by Alex Bregman, giving Houston a 1–0 lead.
+In the bottom of the first inning, Jose Altuve doubled, advanced to third on a flyout by Michael Brantley, and scored on a sacrifice fly by Alex Bregman, giving Houston a 1–0 lead.
 In the top of the second, Atlanta tied the game, 1–1, via a solo home run to left field by Travis d'Arnaud, coming on a full count with two outs.
 In the bottom of the second, the Astros hit three consecutive one-out singles, retaking the lead, 2–1.
 With runners on first and second, Martín Maldonado delivered a base hit to the outfield, driving in another run.
 Braves left fielder Eddie Rosario tried to throw out José Siri advancing from first to third, but no Braves player was on the base resulting in an error and allowing Siri to score and making it 4–1.
 After Altuve lined out, Brantley singled to make it 5–1.
 In total, the Astros collected four runs on five singles, tying their club record for most hits in an inning in the World Series.

 With two outs in the top of the fifth inning, Freddie Freeman delivered an RBI single to left, scoring d'Arnaud and cutting the Astros' lead to 5–2.
-Houston extended their lead to 6–2 in the sixth on a fielder's choice that scored Yordan Álvarez.
+Houston extended their lead to 6–2 in the sixth on a fielder's choice that scored Yordan Alvarez.
 The final run came in the bottom of the seventh inning, as Altuve homered on the first pitch by Drew Smyly, making it 7–2.
 It was the 22nd home run of Altuve's postseason career, tying him with Bernie Williams for the second-most all-time.
 This was the first victory by the home team in a World Series since 2018.